 Religion and customs also forced Goans to rename some of their recipes or add different ingredients.
 Goans, particularly the Hindus, did not easily accept all the products brought to India.
 For instance, the Hindus, due to religious beliefs and at times superstition, resisted the use of certain types of vegetables and other food products in their cuisine.
 They avoided the great Mediterranean trilogy of bread, meat and wine for a long time.
-Pao was not consumed both because it contained sura and probably because a majority of bakers were Christians and it was a European product.
+"Pav" was not consumed both because it contained sura and probably because a majority of bakers were Christians and it was a European product.
 Today, however, people of all communities consume bread, though some Hindus abstain on religious occasions.

 In the early period, the Hindus of Goa did not eat tomato.
 Even today most Goan Hindu families do not cook tomato, aubergine, radish and papaya on festive religious occasions when they prepare food for the Gods since these vegetables are from across the seas and considered polluting.
 Tomato, a fleshy red fruit is associated with blood, considered polluting.
 Circumstances forced the Hindu in Goa to eat tomatoes in the early decades of the 20th century during an epidemic of typhoid; where patients were prescribed cod liver oil with tomato juice.
 Subsequently, Hindus started using tomato in their food.

 Goans are very hospitable and lavishly spend on food during festive occasions such as birth, naming ceremonies, birthdays, thread ceremony, first Holy Communion, engagement ceremonies, marriages, religious festivals, village feasts and anniversaries.
-Just before marriage, an ojem - a basket containing foodstuff, mainly sweets, fruits and among Christians some bolos (a kind of cakes) made of rice flour and jaggery - is sent to the grooms house for distribution among neighbours and relatives.
+Just before marriage, a ‘vojem’ - a basket containing foodstuff, mainly sweets, fruits and among Christians some "Bolos" (a kind of cakes) made of rice flour and jaggery - is sent to the grooms’ house for distribution among neighbours and relatives.

 Despite the two schools of cuisine traditions influenced by the respective religions of Hinduism and Christianity; there are some meeting points that present an interesting harmony.
 This blend of various cooking styles and influences is what makes Goan food so unique among the cuisines of India.